MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Splatting.md

 schema: 2.0.0
 title: about_Splatting
 ---

 # About Splatting

 ## SHORT DESCRIPTION

 Describes how to use splatting to pass parameters to commands in PowerShell.

 ## LONG DESCRIPTION

-[This topic was contributed by Rohn Edwards of Gulfport, Mississippi, a system administrator and the winner of the Advanced Division of the 2012 Scripting Games.
-Revised for Windows PowerShell 3.0.]

 Splatting is a method of passing a collection of parameter values to a command as unit.
 PowerShell associates each value in the collection with a command